pandas-dev/pandas/doc/source/basics.rst

    df3.dtypes

-The ``values`` attribute on a DataFrame return the *lower-common-denominator* of the dtypes, meaning the dtype that can accommodate **ALL** of the types in the resulting homogeneous dtyped numpy array.
+The ``values`` attribute on a DataFrame return the *lower-common-denominator* of the dtypes, meaning the dtype that can accommodate **ALL** of the types in the resulting homogeneous dtyped NumPy array.
 This can force some *upcasting*.

 .. ipython:: python